NSHipster/articles/2019-03-18-swift-foundation-error-protocols.md

 ## Communicating Errors on macOS

+> If at first you don't succeed, try, try again.

 Communicating errors to users is significantly easier on macOS than on iOS.
 For example,
 you might construct and pass an `NSError` object